snowxzf/MAT292_Project/README.md

 ## Neural Model

 1. Markov State Transition Matrices (statespace.py)
 This script builds state transition probability matrices for disease progression modeling based on MGMT methylation status, a key biomarker that predicts treatment response in glioblastoma.
 It first loads and cleans clinical rating data (CR, PR, SD, PD, OP states) and separates patients into methylated vs. unmethylated cohorts.
-It then racks all state-to-state transitions for each patients and calculates normalized transition probabilities.
+It then tracks all state-to-state transitions for each patients and calculates normalized transition probabilities.

 Input: LUMIERE_ExpertRating_Train.csv, LUMIERE_Demographics_Pathology_Train.csv